Embrace remote work methods & start now.

 With remote working methods, it is possible to start immediately.

-Build scenarios for the world after the Crisis.
+Build scenarios for the future.
 Proactively choose the ones you'd like to happen.
 Innovate new business models and digital products for them.

 We can help.

 Start prototyping immediately.
 Build prototypes, PoC's or demos - make them interactive with real code and data.

 A prototype is tested with real users.
 It is intended to represent how the final product might be.

 Some challenges require a PoC, proof of concept.
 A PoC is designed to determine feasibility, but does not represent a product vision directly.

 Some cases require a demo instead; often for investment decisions.
 A demo is used to show someone 'what could be'.

 Minimum viable product - a product with just enough features to satisfy early customers, and to provide feedback for product development.

 It enables the teams to validate the assumed utility with real users, test usability with early adopters, reduce wasted development work, get the product to early customers as soon as possible, establish the abilities to create the actual product, and test technology assumptions.